 Why would the mother have a decrease in her milk supply?

 • Often the baby’s latch is not as good as it could be.
-The mother may or may not have sore nipples because of the less than good latch but often she overcomes the sore nipples because the baby gets good flow at the breast.
+The mother may or may not have sore nipples because of the less than good latch but often she overcomes the sore nipples because the baby receives good flow at the breast.
 These are the mothers who were told years ago “It’s normal to have sore nipples but you won’t have any more pain after three weeks”.
 Years ago?
 When I first started the breastfeeding clinic, mothers were almost universally told this from what I could ascertain, at least from what the mothers coming to the clinic were telling me.

 • The mother has been feeding the baby on one breast at each feeding, without offering the other breast.
 It used to be usual, when mothers were breastfeeding, to automatically offer the other breast as the baby started to fall asleep on the first breast.
 In the past few years, mothers have been advised to feed the baby on just one breast at a feeding, even to offer the same breast only for several feedings at a time (“block feeding”).
 But if the baby is not drinking (see the videos mentioned in the previous paragraph), the baby is not getting the hindmilk because the baby is not getting any milk.
 And the result of feeding on just one side to follow a rule?
 A decrease in the milk supply.

 • The mother has started the birth control pill, an IUD with progesterone or another type of birth control which is hormone based.
 These methods undoubtedly cause a decrease in the milk supply in some or even many nursing mothers.
 Mothers are usually told that these hormonal methods of birth control do not affect the milk supply.
 They are told wrong.
 Some mothers say they do not get a change in their milk supply while on hormonal methods of birth control.
 Perhaps, not all people react in the same way to all medications.